CaptOrb/tweetAnalysis/README.md

 # 3rdYearProject
 COMP30880 Software Engineering Project by Conor Barry, Jane O'Brien and Tom Higgins

-Note: add your keys to default_config and rename that file to config_file
+Note: A default configuration file is given in the config folder.

+Either add a config file named config_file to the classpath or run the program with your custom file given as a command line argument